1998 Oak Grove–Birmingham tornado: Tuscaloosa County

-A high precipitation supercell formed along the Mississippi–Alabama border and would quickly become tornadic, producing an F3 tornado which tracked through rural areas north of Tuscaloosa, Alabama.
-The parent supercell would then cycle and drop the Oak Grove–Birmingham tornado in eastern Tuscaloosa County at 7:42 PM CDT, around 1.5 miles east of the Warrior River.
+A high precipitation supercell formed along the Mississippi–Alabama border and quickly became tornadic, producing an F3 tornado which tracked through rural areas north of Tuscaloosa, Alabama.
+The parent supercell then cycled and produced the Oak Grove–Birmingham tornado in eastern Tuscaloosa County at 7:42 PM CDT, around 1.5 miles east of the Warrior River.
 At 7:45 PM a tornado warning was issued for Jefferson County.
 The tornado produced F0 damage to structures, destroying 1,000 acres of forest during its track through Tuscaloosa County.
 The tornado struck the community of Bull City before crossing into Jefferson County shortly after.